Serving as a Power of Attorney in Florida

 • Includes full course access, materials/resources, live Q&A session via Zoom, and required final exam.

-• Upon successful completion of the final exam, Stetson University College of Law will issue a certificate and digital badge to showcase their practical expertise
+• Upon passing the final exam, Stetson University College of Law will issue a certificate and digital badge to showcase their practical expertise

 • CLE credits, CEU credit, Paralegal credit may be awarded upon completion of all course components

-Tuition must be paid in full before the course start date.
-Please note that tuition is non-refundable.
+Course fees must be paid in full before the course start date.
+Please see our FAQs for detailed information on our cancellation and refund policy.

 What is a digital badge?